Inside Facebook’s decision to eliminate facial recognition — for now

 Facebook executives have developed a well-worn playbook after so many crises: To counter bad news, flood the zone with good.

-“They might not know how big a crisis is going to be, but they will look around to the stuff that is in the works and say what could you potentially do that would impact that news cycle,” said Katie Harbath, a former director for policy at Facebook who helped managed numerous company controversies, including Russian disinformation and the Cambridge Analytica privacy scandal, but said she had no knowledge of the facial recognition decision.
+“They might not know how big a crisis is going to be, but they will look around to the stuff that is in the works and say what could you potentially do that would impact that news cycle,” said Katie Harbath, a former director for policy at Facebook who helped manage numerous company controversies, including Russian disinformation and the Cambridge Analytica privacy scandal, but said she had no knowledge of the facial recognition decision.

 Facebook’s public relations team is involved in even the smallest product decisions, and managers are known to concoct potential negative and positive news headlines for every potential product announcement, according to the people and to numerous company documents obtained by The Washington Post.

-COO Sheryl Sandberg, considered the most senior executive responsible for the company’s public relations strategies, has named her personal conference room “Only Good News” at the company’s Menlo Park headquarters.
+Chief Operating Officer Sheryl Sandberg, considered the most senior executive responsible for the company’s public relations strategies, has named her personal conference room “Only Good News” at the company’s Menlo Park headquarters.

 And Zuckerberg’s once foundational “move fast and break things” philosophy has been removed from the walls of the company’s Menlo Park Campus and out of company speak.